yuxuanjerrychen01/CS225-Openflights/Development Log.md

     1. We used clang++ and c++11 first and will change them into c++20 in the future.
  - Testcase:
     1. We finished the graph's inner function getInformation and getSize to test if we correctly convert each line of the cvs into struct airport.
-Before the next meeting, we need to finish the whole constructor, building the graph of vertexs(airports) and edges(airlines).